DFKI-NLP/pynegex/README.md

 ## Credits & License

-PyNegEx is released in compliance with the original licese of NegEx which is Python 2.5.4.
+PyNegEx contains code parts that are released in compliance with their original license which is Python 2.5.4.
+These code parts are essentially negex algorithm.

 Furthermore, credits for the other languages support: